shuhaowu/shuhaowu.github.com/posts/016-orbital_mechanics_101_keplerian_orbits.md

   <canvas class="foreground" width="500" height="500">Your browser is not supported</canvas>
 </div>
 <p class="orbitalcaption">
-    This is a highly eccentric orbit around Kerbin.
+    This is a highly eccentric orbit.
     <br/>
     The <span class="red">red arrow</span> is the radial/radius vector and the <span class="blue">blue arrow</span> is the velocity vector.
     <br />